Someone surfing a university website on a laptop

 .eu domain names

-Understandably very popular for EU-funded or based projects, .eu domains will no longer be available to register or renew for UK addresses due to Brexit.
+Understandably very popular for EU-funded or based projects, .eu domains will no longer be available to register or renew directly for UK-based organisations due to Brexit, but there is a workaround.

 Example: projectsensible.eu